arvindcj/arvindcj.github.io/_posts/2022-11-15-metaprogramming-ruby.markdown

 ## Introduction ##

+The article is a gentle introduction to Metaprogramming in the Ruby context

 Metaprogramming is essentially programming language features that enable programmers to "create programs that write programs".
 In-other terms the ability of a program to modify itself at runtime without the need for recompilation.
 The Ruby Kernel method `eval`  accepts a `String` and evaluates its argument within the context of the main program.

 ```